 When you hear a very loud sound either in a short burst or for repeated long periods, it can cause damage to your inner ear, triggering a constant or intermittent ringing or buzzing sound called tinnitus.

-Yes, age-related and noise-induced hearing loss often occurs down the line as you get older (although many types of hearing loss frequently occur at all ages), but tinnitus often occurs more quickly after exposure to extremely loud noise and this might happen suddenly.
+While age-related and noise-induced hearing loss often occur down the line as you get older (although many types of hearing loss frequently occur at all ages), tinnitus often occurs more quickly after exposure to extremely loud noise and this might happen suddenly.
 It can come in bouts, but for many people, it never goes away.

 Tinnitus can have a profound effect on your mental health as sufferers struggle to cope with the constant ringing sensation.
 As there is no cure for tinnitus, it’s not uncommon for people to burn out and develop stress and anxiety in their search for a solution.
 It’s important to understand that hearing health covers more than just general age-related hearing loss.

+Depression, cognitive decline, and dementia are all shown to have connections to hearing loss as well!
 As we’re living longer, we want to make sure our hearing remains the best it can be well into our old age.
-Age can already take a toll on your hearing health, so you’ll want to prevent other contributing factors from putting it at an even greater risk.

 Ways to Protect Your Hearing